inRiverCommunity/REST-API-DotNet-Wrapper/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](docs/LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE.txt](inRiverCommunity.Connectivity.iPMC/docs/LICENSE.txt) file for details.